Coupled Recurrent Models for Polyphonic Music Composition

-Scores are not quite conditionally stationary; their distribution varies substantially depending on the position within the beat.
-For example, the distribution has quite a lot of variance on the beat and new notes are frequently introduced.
-In contrast, notes almost never begin an $\varepsilon$-fraction of time after the beat and the distribution is quite peaked on the notes initiated in the previous time-step.
-To address this non-stationarity, we follow the lead of \cite{hadjeres2017} and augment our history tensor with a one-hot location feature vector ($\ell$ in Table \ref{homophonicresults}) that indicates the subdivision of the beat for which we are presently making predictions.\footnote{Note that this location can always be computed from the full history tensor.
-But in practice we will truncate the history, effectively imposing a Markov assumption on our models and losing this information.} Compare the loss of duration models (Loss$_t$) with and without these features in Experiment pairs (3,4), (6,7), (10,11), (12,13), and (15,16)
+Scores are not quite conditionally stationary; the distribution of notes and rhythms varies substantially depending on the sub-position within a beat.
+To address this, we follow the lead of \cite{johnson2017} and \cite{hadjeres2017} and augment our history tensor with a one-hot location feature vector $\ell$ that indicates the subdivision of the beat for which we are presently making predictions.\footnote{Location can always be computed from a full history.
+But we truncate the history, so this information is lost unless it is explicitly reintroduced.} Compare the loss of duration models (Loss$_t$) with and without these features in experiment pairs (3,4), (6,7), (10,11), (12,13), and (15,16).